luisusr/poc-k8s-cluster/README.md

 USERS \
 **kibana:** elastic / cimadmin123 \
 **traefik:** admin / cimadmin123 \
 **grafana:** admin / admin by default.
-In the first login, you are sent to the password change screen if you want to change it at the moment, if it cannot be changed later in user preferences. \
+In the first login, you are prompted to change the password in the login screen if not so, you can change later in user preferences. \
 **dashboard:** Get token with the following command: \
 `kubectl -n kubernetes-dashboard describe secret $ (kubectl -n kubernetes-dashboard get secret | grep kubernetes-dashboard-token | awk '{print $ 1}')` \
-Also explained in the readme of the component and for more information in the path: Components_core / kubernetes / dashboard.
+Also explained in the readme of the component and for more information in the path: Components_core / kubernetes / dashboard.\
+**jcr:** admin / password by default.
+In de

 To import the grafana dashboards.
 There are 2 examples within the path: Components_core / kubernetes / grafana / dashboards.
 Simply selecting the option: **Upload JSON file** within the import dashboard section and navigate to the aforementioned path.